 Pope Leo XIII's encyclical also took the opportunity to state that Cyril and Methodius, who had not been formally cannonized by the Vatican (Pius IX did not call them saints when he granted the date shift), carried out deeds that made them holy men and called them Saints Cyril and Methodius.
 The Vatican did not launch formal cannonizations until the late 10th century.
 Personalities from earlier periods have been accepted as saints through tradition.
 For instance, the Vatican's 16th-century Martyrology called Cyril and Methodius saints.

 1969, 14 February

 The new authoritative Calendarium Romanum adopted under Pope Paul VI shifted the Church-wide commemoration of Sts.
 Cyril and Methodius to 14 February, the accepted date of Cyril's death.
-The Vatican generally associates feast days with events in the saints' lives (there is no recognized July event in Cyril's or Methodius's lives).
+The Vatican generally associates feast days with events in the saints' lives, while there is no known July event in Cyril's or Methodius's lives.
 14 February has been retained through the present.

 Slovakia, 5 July

 The dioceses of Slovakia and the Czech-speaking territories, though, were able to continue their by-then traditional celebrations on 5 July.

 The Parliament legislated 5 July as a national holiday, "Sts.
 Cyril and Methodius Holiday," in Slovakia on 9 May 1990.

 The Greek Catholic Church in Slovakia celebrates Cyril and Methodius's supposed arrival in Great Moravia on 24 May (marked as 11 May in its Julian calendar) and also joins the national celebrations on 5 July.